mbzuai-nlp/finchain/readme.md

 @article{xie2025finchain,
-  title={FinChain: A Symbolic Benchmark for Verifiable Chain-of-Thought Financial Reasoning}, author={Xie, Zhuohan and Sahnan, Dhruv and Banerjee, Debopriyo and Georgiev, Georgi and Thareja, Rushil and Madmoun, Hachem and Su, Jinyan and Singh, Aaryamonvikram and Wang, Yuxia and Xing, Rui and Koto, Fajri and Li, Haonan and Koychev, Ivan and Chakraborty, Tanmoy and Lahlou, Salem and Stoyanov, Veselin and Nakov, Preslav}, journal={arXiv preprint arXiv:2506.02515}, year={2025}
+  title={FinChain: A Symbolic Benchmark for Verifiable Chain-of-Thought Financial Reasoning}, author={Xie, Zhuohan and Orel, Daniil and Thareja, Rushil and Sahnan, Dhruv and Madmoun, Hachem and Zhang, Fan and Banerjee, Debopriyo and Georgiev, Georgi and Peng, Xueqing and Qian, Lingfei and Huang, Jimin and Su, Jinyan and Singh, Aaryamonvikram and Xing, Rui and Elbadry, Rania and Xu, Chen and Li, Haonan and Koto, Fajri and Koychev, Ivan and Chakraborty, Tanmoy and Wang, Yuxia and Lahlou, Salem and Stoyanov, Veselin and Ananiadou, Sophia and Nakov, Preslav}, journal={arXiv preprint arXiv:2506.02515}, year={2025}
 }